chrisdiana/cms.js/README.md

 ## Quick Start

-CMS.js currently supports 2 website modes, Github and Apache.
+CMS.js currently supports two website modes, Github and Apache.

 **Github Mode**

 This is the default mode for CMS.js.
 Host your website on Github using Github Pages, similar to Jekyll.

 **Apache Mode**

 Use apache mode if you choose to self host your content.
 If you choose this option, *make sure Apache with htaccess is enabled*.

+**Install**

 1. Clone the repo: `git clone https://github.com/cdmedia/cms.js.git`
 2. Configure `js/config.js` to your liking